Matrimelee

 Matrimelee is an arcade fighting game published by Playmore.
-It's the fifth installment in the Power Instinct series, and the second fighting game developed by Noise Factory after Rage of the Dragons.
-The game was first released on Neo Geo arcade system on March 20, 2003, and it was one of the last games to be released on the system.
+It is the fifth installment in the Power Instinct series, and the second fighting game developed by Noise Factory after Rage of the Dragons.
+The game was first released on Neo Geo arcade system on March 20, 2003, and was one of the last games to be released on the system.
 The title is a portmanteau of "matrimony" and "melee".

 Matrimelee ignores gameplay elements introduced in its predecessor, Groove on Fight, and goes back to 1-on-1 match structure.
-A few of the game elements from Rage of the Dragons were integrated to this game, such as the special meter that slowly fills up when an attack connects with an opponent and the four guest stars.
+A few of the elements from Rage of the Dragons were integrated to this game, such as the special meter that slowly fills up when an attack connects with an opponent and the four guest stars.

 In 2006, the game was released on PlayStation 2 exclusively in Japan, under the new title Shin Gōketsuji Ichizoku: Bonnō Kaihō (新・豪血寺一族 煩悩解放).
 This port treats itself a sequel, taking place after the events from Matrimelee, with more changes in gameplay and the addition of new characters while removing the Rage of the Dragons cast.

 Gameplay

-Matrimelee discards all the characters introduced in Groove of Fight and brings back the roster from Power Instinct 2 (except Angela, Oshima, Sahad and Kinta, the latter of whom was replaced by his alter-ego of kinta, Poochi), plus 4 totally new characters and one new boss (Princess Sissy).
+Matrimelee discards all the characters introduced in Groove on Fight and brings back the roster from Power Instinct 2 (except Angela, Oshima, Sahad and Kinta, the latter of whom was replaced by his alter-ego of kinta, Poochi), plus four new characters and one new boss (Princess Sissy).
 It features four unlockable guest characters from Rage of the Dragons: Jimmy, Elias, Lynn, and Mr. Jones.
-In the game's story, the King of Certain Country wants to find a worthy successor for the throne and the ideal husband for his little daughter (or a beautiful and strong woman for his older son) - thus holding a fighting tournament where the prize is the hand of the princess and the throne succession.
+In the game's story, the King of Certain Country wants to find a worthy successor for the throne and the ideal husband for his little daughter (or a beautiful and strong woman for his older son).
+He decides to hold a fighting tournament where the prize is the hand of the princess and the throne succession.